tjnorwat/snake_bitboard/README.md

 * caching actual indexes to get rid of lsb calls
     * tried using 3d array but possible moves wasnt always size 3
         * once removed if move_idx was > 120 break ; saw 12% uplift

+# passing by reference in minimax
+* allowed for an 12% speedup